Lightsmark and Lighsprint SDK are now free and open source software.

 and have roaring PS3 jet-engines turned off.

-OpenGL 3.0 is out and it doesn't bring promised changes ('new API').
+One year late, OpenGL 3.0 is out and it doesn't bring promised changes ('new API').

-thread shows what probably happened behind the doors:
+This thread shows what probably happened behind the doors:

 some CAD companies were against the new APi because it would - ahh - break their precious badly written rendering code.
 That is what I call politics